 Let’s just get it out there: if you’re new to body scans, they can feel silly, dumb, or just absolutely unnecessary.
 Whatever you’re thinking right now: that you don’t have time, that this isn’t really going to help, that you’ll feel silly doing it—just brush them aside for a moment here today.
 It won’t take more than ten minutes, and everyone can make room for ten minutes.

 Body scans are effective, according to science

 You know how the saying goes: mind over matter?
 Now there’s research to prove that the mindfulness body scan technique has tangible benefits.
-If you’re feeling something physically and are unsure about why, research suggests that a body scan meditation could alleviate it, whether it’s anxiety, anger, frustration, etc. It’s also been shown to have immediate benefits for people with chronic pain in a clinical setting, which to us seriously demonstrates the power of the mind over the body.
+If you’re feeling something physically and are unsure about why, research suggests1 that a body scan meditation could alleviate it, whether it’s anxiety, anger, frustration, etc. It’s also been shown to have immediate benefits2 for people with chronic pain in a clinical setting, which to us seriously demonstrates the power of the mind over the body.
 It’s even helpful when attempting to break deeply ingrained habits, like smoking.
-Body scan meditations are shown to help cigarette cravings and withdrawal symptoms subside, which is so powerful.
+Body scan meditations are shown to help cigarette cravings and withdrawal symptoms subside3, which is so powerful.
 The body and the mind together are limitless.
-Even meditations like “white light” meditation that expand and/or dissolve the body’s actual boundaries, can increase relative happiness.
+Even meditations like “white light” meditation that expand and/or dissolve the body’s actual boundaries, can increase relative happiness4.

 What to expect in this body scan

 Body scans are popular for relaxation, but they are effective in other ways too.
 In the context of Renew You, you’ll do a body scan as an exploration.
 Because how often do we stop to actually feel our bodies?
 You’ll come away with a better understanding of where you hold tension—which isn’t diagnostic by any means.
 It’s merely information and awareness.